hguerrero/kong-event-gw-examples/examples/A1-confluent-cloud/README.md

 1. Authentication failures:
    - Verify your Confluent Cloud API key and secret are correct
+   - Check that you have the correct permissions for the API key
    - Check if the credentials files are properly mounted as secrets
    - Ensure the Confluent Cloud cluster is accessible

 2. TLS connection issues:
    - Verify TLS certificates are properly configured
    - Check SNI configuration in client tools